aliabdelazim7/aliabdelazim7/README.md

 ---

 ### 📂 Internships
+- **AWS APAC Solutions Architecture Job Simulation on Forage - August 2025**
+  - Designed and simple and scalable hosting architecture based on Elastic Beanstalk for a client experiencing significant growth and slow response times.
+  - Described my proposed architecture in plain language, ensuring my client understood how it works and how costs will be calculated for it.

 - **Skyscanner Software Engineering Job Simulation on Forage - August 2025**
   - Completed a job simulation involving building a basic web app.
   - Create a Dropwizard microservice to assist users in finding car rentals and hotels